14 Reasons to Choose React Native for App Development

 Reason 3: Update Apps Without Going to the App Stores — Code Push

-This would then go through the approval process of Apple or Google, followed by which the users have to install the updated apps manually.
+This would then go through the approval process of Apple or Google, followed by which the users having to install the updated apps manually.

 But all this was before Code Push — being used by React Native and Apache Cordova.
 With the App Center cloud service, the app is automatically updated during run time, and the users can see the changes without needing to re-launch the app.